Minidoka Project: Associated projects

 Palisades Reservoir on the Snake in Idaho and Wyoming is operated by the Bureau of Reclamation, but is not part of the Minidoka Project.
-Operated as the separate Palisades Project, the zoned earthfill dam is operated in coordination with the Minidoka and Michaud Flats projects, storing 1401000 acre.ftand generating up to 176 megawatts of power.
+Operated as the separate Palisades Project, the zoned earthfill dam is operated in coordination with the Minidoka and Michaud Flats projects, storing 1401000 acre.ft and generating up to 176 megawatts of power.
 Palisades was built in the 1950s to address downstream water shortfalls.

 The Michaud Flats project serves 11240 acre with a pumping station on the left bank of the Snake, just below American Falls Dam, and 25 wells.

 The Teton Basin Project on the upper Teton River in eastern Idaho comprised the Teton Dam and reservoir.
 The dam failed on June 6, 1976 as the 288250 acre.ft reservoir was being filled, leading to extensive flooding in the Minidoka project area.
 The Ririe Project in the Willow Creek drainage stores up to 100500 acre.ft of drainage from the Caribou Range.